ChemiKyle/Flask-Finder/db/README.md

    - Intended for depletable, but non-chemical items (e.g. solder, pipette tips, gloves, etc.)
 3. Equipment - `equipment_inv.csv`
    - Intended for non-depletable, non-chemical inventory (e.g. soldering irons, micropipettes, face shields, etc.)

+The terms "location, sublocation, and layer" are used to indicate general area, a specific cabinet or drawer, and shelf number, respectively.

 After filling in information from your own laboratory and saving the `.csv` files, the `inv.db` file can be updated by running opening a terminal session in the `/db` folder and typing `bash update_all.sh`; this can also create a datestamped copy of each `.csv` which can be toggled by changing the first line from `backups=false` to `backups=true`.